jimpames/MTOR-RENT-A-HAL-AI-ORCHESTRATION-COMMERCIAL-V2-ALGEBRAIC-not-hard-coded/README.md

 # RENTAHAL V2

+disregard these standalone files, they are now in the async zip

+tts_coqui.py
+tts_elevenlabs.py
+tts_espeak.py
+ui.js

 **Multi-Tronic Operating Realm — voice-first AI orchestration platform**

 A stateless, event-driven, multi-tenant orchestrator that dispatches AI work from connected clients to autonomous workers over a custom WebSocket bus, accumulates a durable cost ledger, and exposes the running system to operators through a sysop console — all driven entirely by `.ini` configuration with **zero hardcoded behavioral constants** in Python.